AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Make Camp

-When you **settle in to rest** consume a ration.
+When you **settle in to rest**, consume a ration.
 If you’re somewhere dangerous decide the watch order as well.
 If you have enough XP you may level up.
 When you wake from at least a few uninterrupted hours of sleep heal damage equal to half your max HP.

 ---